Gabriella439/post-rfc/voice-feminization.md

 This also means that it's less important how long you practice and it's more important how mentally engaged you are with your practice.
-Don't just mindlessly drill various exercises: instead, pay attention to what is happening inside your head and use your brain.
+Don't just mindlessly drill various exercises: instead, pay attention to what is happening inside your vocal tract and use your brain.
 There are all sorts of things you can focus on as you practice speaking or perform a drill, like:

 - How does your throat feel?
 Relaxed or tense?
 Do you feel strain?
 - How does your voice sound to you in your head?
 - How does your voice sound when you play back a recording?
 - What does the flow of air feel like?
+- Where do you feel vibration?
 - What did you do to make all of the above happen?
 - What is your overall emotional state as you're speaking?